Oasis Live '25 Tour: Initial announcement and reactions

 Some felt that the band's return was an unwelcome 1990s throwback.
 The Independents Ashley Davies suggested that fans worried about the Gallaghers assaulting each other should turn their attention to men assaulting women, as the era was notorious for laddishness.
 The Guardians Simon Price called Oasis "the most damaging pop-cultural force in recent British history".
 The same paper's Barbara Ellen wrote on 31 August that, in four days, the band had been "castigated for everything from bad haircuts and 'football crowds' of middle aged fans in parkas and bucket hats who walk funny, to boorishness, sexism, the demise of 90s music culture, and spreading laddism like a virus".
 She described the tour as "the most controversial band reunion since the Sex Pistols' 1996 Filthy Lucre Tour".
 Brendan O'Neill wrote on Spiked that he welcomed the reunion due to what he perceived to be the dominance of middle-class artists with conformist views, such as The 1975.
-During a press confrence, the newly elected Prime Minister Keir Starmer welcomed the reunion, stating "I'm glad Oasis are getting back together".
+During a press conference, the newly elected Prime Minister Keir Starmer welcomed the reunion, stating "I'm glad Oasis are getting back together".
 During the 2025 Labour Party Conference, Starmer cited "the swagger of Oasis" as one of the things that, in his view, makes Britain great.

 On 30 August 2024, Time Flies...
 1994–2009, (What's the Story) Morning Glory?, and Definitely Maybe re-entered the UK Albums Chart at numbers 3, 4 and 5, respectively, and "Don't Look Back in Anger", "Wonderwall", and "Live Forever" re-entered the UK singles chart at numbers 16, 17 and 19, respectively.
 Time Flies and Morning Glory spent a further week at those positions, while Definitely Maybe peaked at number one the following week due to a 30th anniversary re-release; additionally, "Live Forever", "Don't Look Back In Anger", and "Wonderwall" peaked at numbers 8, 9, and 11, respectively.
 The new "Live Forever" chart position constituted a new peak for the track, as it had only managed number 10 on its original release.